-The secret to hand pies and turnovers is the “double fold” — which prevents all the delicious filling from oozing out while baking.
+The secret to turnovers is the “double fold” in the crust– which prevents all the delicious filling from oozing out while baking.
 Make sure to follow the directions carefully – it’s not hard, just worth noting.;)

+Divide the pie crust dough into golf-ball-sized balls.
+Roll out the dough into 6 inch rounds.
 I used a six inch bowl as a template, and pressed out the dough for a clean edge.
 But feel free to leave it a little rough.

-Place a little filling in the center.
+Place a little strawberry mixture in the center.

 Seal the filling in on the first fold, pressing down.
 You don’t really even need egg wash, just press it down firmly.

 Bake at 400F until golden brown.

-Let cool at room temperature for a bit before biting into one… and taste the true essence of summer.
+Let them cool at room temperature for a bit before biting into one… and taste the true essence of summer.

 Pack them up for a picnic, or leave them on the kitchen counter and watch them disappear.
-They also make a delicious breakfast.
+They also make a delicious breakfast!

 Hope you enjoy…..happy summer!